-18.4.1 Criminal Background
+18.4.5 Criminal Background

-A background check will be performed for all adults at the time of initial eligibility, and upon addition of a member(s) to a household.
-Under no circumstances will the LACDA admit a registered sex offender into the Family Unification Program.
+A background check will be performed for all adults (age 18 and over) at the time of initial eligibility, and upon addition of a member(s) to a household.
+Under no circumstances will the LACDA admit a life-time registered sex offender into the Family Unification Program.